triadtitans/seminar_rigid_body_methods/livensprinciple.md

 # Livens principle
-This section will introduce the Livens principle, show that it is equivalent to the Lagrangian approach of mechanics and explain how it is used in our integrator.
-First, however, we need some background on conjugate momenta and the configuration manifold.
+This section, we will introduce the Livens principle, show that it is equivalent to the Lagrangian approach of mechanics and explain how it is used in our integrator.
+Firstly, however, we need some background on conjugate momenta and the configuration manifold.

 ## Conjugate Moment $p$
 If we consider a mechanical system described in some minimal coordinates $\mathcal{Q}$, we